Charles Kurzman

 “Liberal Islam” is not a contradiction in terms; it is a thriving tradition and undergoing a revival within the last generation.
 This anthology presents the work of 32 prominent Muslims who are share parallel concerns with Western liberalism: separation of church and state, democracy, the rights of women and minorities, freedom of thought, and human progress.
 Although the West has largely ignored the liberal tradition within Islam, many of these authors are well-known in their own countries as advocates of democracy and tolerance.
 Among the authors are: `Abdul-Karim Soroush, a leading oppositional figure in Iran; Nurcholish Madjid, a prominent Indonesian intellectual; and `Ali `Abd al-Raziq, an Egyptian religious scholar whose writings on the separation of church and state have been controversial since the 1920s.
 More…

-Summary paper: Liberal Islam: Prospects and Challenges (html version), Middle East Review of International Affairs, September 1999. (فارسی)
+Summary paper: Liberal Islam: Prospects and Challenges, Middle East Review of International Affairs, September 1999.
+(Persian/فارسی)

 Table of Contents: